jherax/proxy-storage/README.md

 You can loop over the items in the storage instance, e.g.
-`localStorage`, `sessionStorage`, `cookieStorage`, or `memoryStorage`, but it is not a good practice, see the notes below.
+`localStorage`, `sessionStorage`, `cookieStorage`, or `memoryStorage`, but it is not a good practice, see the Important note below.

 ```javascript
 const sessionStore = new WebStorage('sessionStorage');